There’s something to be said about the fact that this is my third tofu recipe.

 Emily and Andrew are both vegan and LOVE good food.
 They graciously let me stay with them while visiting Portland and in return, I meal prepped a bunch of meals for them.

 Cooking in someone else’s kitchen forced me to truly get out of my comfort zone and try something new, like using almond butter instead of peanut butter.

-I’ve never cooked with rice noodles or liquid aminos (instead of soy sauce) before and it was quite the culinary adventure that led me to one of my new favorite ways to make tofu.
+I’ve never cooked with rice noodles or liquid aminos (instead of soy sauce and is a great gluten free substitute for those of you who have a gluten intolerance) before and it was quite the culinary adventure that led me to one of my new favorite ways to make tofu.

 About this recipe & substitutions

 - Yes, you can swap out almond butter for peanut butter!

 - Rice noodles are higher in carbs than regular rice.
 For vegans, this is why they’re great.
 But if you’re looking for a lower-carb substitute, just use normal rice, cauliflower rice OR zoodles.

 - This dish tasted great when I added some more liquid aminos/soy sauce right before eating, especially to get the rice noodles broken up a bit

 - You can make the sauce spicy by adding Sriracha